pingcap/docs-tidb-operator/en/backup-to-s3-using-job.md

 ### Create the Dumpling job

-Run the following commands to create the Dumpling Job:
+Run the following commands to create the Dumpling job:

 ```shell
 export name=dumpling